 - Cool for 30 minutes on the counter, then refrigerate until chilled all the way through.

-- Stir together the Cool Whip and marshmallow cream gently.
+- Stir together the whole container of thawed Cool Whip and the whole jar of marshmallow cream gently.
 Spread over the cooled cake.

 - Top with the chopped up candy bars, graham cracker chunks, and marshmallows.
 Store in a sealed container in the refrigerator.